How many people apply each year?

 Does it help my admission chances if I take time off after college before applying to law school?

 Applicants often take time off prior to law school to obtain work experience, to pay down educational debt, or to take a break from academia.
 We do not penalize applicants for doing so.
 In fact, more than 60 percent of our students worked or did other things prior to attending law school.
 We seek interesting, engaged, and passionate individuals who are ready to take on three rigorous years of school.
 If you need a break from academia, it is best to take it before applying to law school.

 Is consideration given to diversity?

 We strive to admit a diverse group of people to join the vibrant exchange of ideas and viewpoints that happens in our classrooms.
 Our admission policy gives consideration to a variety of factors in addition to numerical indicators.
 These include graduate work, special academic distinctions, life experiences, difficulty of the academic program, work experience, history of overcoming educational or socioeconomic disadvantage, and significant achievement in nonacademic activities or public service.

 Does your undergraduate school make a difference in getting accepted?

 The rigor of individual undergraduate schools and majors is taken into consideration during the review process, but it is rare that the school from which an applicant graduated is the sole basis of a decision.
 We are interested in considering the accomplishments of human beings and not solely the schools they attended.
 Likewise, GPA and LSAT alone are not dispositive.

 Do you have any type of on-line program that would enable a working adult to earn a J.D. through your program?

 Berkeley Law offers only a full-time, three-year program that leads to the J.D. degree.
-There are no summer courses, on-line programs, nor a part-time program.
+There are no summer courses, on-line programs, nor part-time programs.

 What are the most important things for the Admission Committee when reviewing applications?